 - Be sure vaccines are up to date.

-- I’m a fan of vaccines.
+- We’re a fan of vaccines.
 Get them all.
-Its a no-brainer.
+It’s a no-brainer.

 There seems to be a tendency for students to continue to use their ‘home’ doctor when they leave for college.
 This can work in some cases, but it can also be a liability.
 As a doctor I have met many students for the first time due to an asthma attack or after a severe reaction to a food allergen.
 I have also been contacted by parents of some of my patients after the child has moved away and started college.
 It’s valuable to have a relationship with local providers and to keep the home doctor.